 The trail climbs up from the lower end of the lake and passes through the side of the ridge.
 It then descends to a single stone shelter and again ascends to a summit at 4,050m overlooking Janetsho Lake.
 Today, we may come across some yak herder's camp and get an idea about their lifestyle.
 Our camp is close to Simkota Lake at an altitude of 4,110m.

-After breakfast, we visit Tashhicho Dzong, King's Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), Nunnery Temple, folk heritage museum and the School of Arts and Crafts (also known as the painting school).Then, we enjoy the scenic drive to Punakha with a stop for tea at Dochu La Pass (3,100 meters), where on a clear day we get spectacular views of the Himalayas.
-From the pass, we drive downhill through the rhododendron, fir and hemlock forests.
+After breakfast, we enjoy the scenic drive to Punakha with a stop for tea at Dochu La pass (3,100 m), where on a clear day we get spectacular views of the Himalayas.
+From the pass, we drive downhill through rhododendron, fir and hemlock forests.
 We then pass through rice fields along river banks and reach Punakha.
+After lunch, we visit Punakha Dzong.
+Built between 1637-1638, it is the second oldest and the second largest dzong in Bhutan.
 Overnight in Punakha.

-After breakfast, we visit the Punakha Dzong, which was built between 1637 to 1638 to serve as the religious and administrative center of the region.
-Next, we drive towards Paro.
+After breakfast we drive towards Paro.
 On the way, we stop at Metshina Village and take a 20-minute walk through the rice fields to Chimi Lhakhang, which is a fertility temple dedicated to Divine Madman or Lama Drukpa Kuenley.
 After the visit, we continue with our drive and cross the Dochu La Pass.
 Here, we visit the new Druk Wangyal Monastery, which is popular for its elaborate paintings depicting the lineage of the present monarchy and their visionary works.
 Later, we stop in Thimphu for lunch and reach Paro around evening.
 Overnight in Paro.

 Trekking in Bhutan is physically demanding because of the distance and abrupt changes in elevation.
 Depending on the day of the trek, you will have to walk for an average of 3-5 hours covering a distance of around 10-14 kilometers daily to reach the campsites.
 Most of the climbs run through deep forests on rocky trails and sometimes the trails traverses through wet mud were you need agility to hop between round river stones.
 But if you have experience walking long distances with a back pack and you do not have history of knee pains on descents it should not be difficult for you.